Notes on the data: Education

 - Commonwealth of Australia, Department of the Prime Minister and Cabinet.
 Closing the Gap Prime Minister’s Report 2019.
 Commonwealth of Australia 2019, Accessed 29 November 2109.
 Available from https://ctgreport.niaa.gov.au/sites/default/files/ctg-report-20193872.pdf?a=1

-Notes: The use of the sum of four and five year old children as the denominator was necessary as the ABS have used a calculation (which cannot be replicated at the IARE level), to produce a denominator that reflects the different ages across the states and territories at which children are enrolled in preschool.
-Had we published the data separately for four and for five year old children, many IAREs would have had over 100% of the four year old cohort as enrolled in a preschool program; and for the five year old cohort the data for a majority of IAREs would have been suppressed, due to small numbers.
-Despite combining the ages there is, however, a small number of areas with percentages in excess of 100%.
-In addition, it should be noted that in 2020, there were some 8,541 Aboriginal children aged three or six enrolled in a preschool program.
+The use of the sum of four- and five-year old children as the denominator was necessary as the ABS have used a calculation (which cannot be replicated at the IARE level), to produce a denominator that reflects the different ages across the states and territories at which children are enrolled in preschool.
+Had we published the data separately for four- and for five-year old children, many IAREs would have had over 100% of the four-year age cohort as enrolled in a preschool program; and for the five-year age cohort the data for a majority of IAREs would have been suppressed, due to small numbers.
+Despite combining the ages there is, however, a small number of areas with Per centages in excess of 100%.
+In addition, it should be noted that in 2021, there were some 2,233 Aboriginal children aged three or six years enrolled in a preschool program.
+In addition, in 2021 there were some 2,233 Aboriginal children aged three or six enrolled in a preschool program.

-Care should be taken when interpreting preschool enrolments data for 2020.
+Care should be taken when interpreting preschool enrolments data for 2021.
 Due to the COVID-19 pandemic, various restrictions were in place when the National Early Childhood Education and Care Collection (NECECC) was conducted.
-Due to the temporary closure of preschool program providers in Victoria, attendance data for Victoria are not published.
+Due to the temporary closure of preschool program providers in New South Wales and Victoria, attendance data for those states have not been published.

 Geography: Data available by Indigenous Area, Primary Health Network, Quintile of socioeconomic outcomes (based on IRSEO) and Remoteness Area

-Denominator: Aboriginal or non-indigenous 2020 estimated resident population of children aged 4 or 5
+Denominator: Aboriginal children aged 4 or 5 years

-Source: Compiled by PHIDU based on the Australian Bureau of Statistics (ABS) Preschool Education, Australia, 2020 (data extracted from Survey TableBuilder) and estimated resident population (PHIDU)
+Source: Compiled by PHIDU based on the Australian Bureau of Statistics Preschool Education, Australia, 2021; data extracted from TableBuilder